 The sugar and eggs are beaten at a high speed for a longer amount of time than usual, 5 to 7 minutes.
 This is done until the batter has almost doubled in size.
 This step introduces air into the batter that allows the cake to rise without the addition of a leavener.

-After the batter has doubled, the melted butter and extracts are mixed in, followed by the flour.
+After the batter has doubled, the melted butter and extracts are mixed in, followed by the flour and salt.
 Then the cranberries are carefully folded into the batter.

 The batter is poured into a buttered 9×13-inch baking dish or a 9-inch loaf pan.
 The loaf pan would produce more of a Cranberry Bread, similar to Pineapple Carrot Bread and Poppy Seed Bread.
 If you’re giving this cake away for gifts, you could use disposable aluminum loaf pans or mini loaf pans.
 For the mini loaves, make the batter the same way, but reduce the baking time.

 The cake is baked for about 1 hour, until a toothpick inserted comes out with only a few moist crumbs attached.